Last modified: 2016-03-21 by ivan sache

 towards the upper hoist so that the top point is towards the start of

 The flag shown by L'Âge d'Or des Grands Voiliers has a six-pointed star.

 Neale Rosanoski & Ivan Sache, 12 December 2004

-House flag of Compagnie Rouennaise de Transports Maritimes - Image by Ivan Sache, 27 December 2003
+House flag of the Compagnie Rouennaise de Transports Maritimes - Image by Ivan Sache, 27 December 2003

-The house flag of the company is shown as #2026, p.
-133, section "sailing vessels", in Lloyd's book of house flags and funnels of the principal steamship lines of the world and the house flags of various lines of sailing vessels, published at Lloyd's Royal Exchange.
-London.
-E.C.
-(1911), also available online thanks to the Mystic Seaport Foundation.
+The house flag of the company is shown in Lloyd's book of house flags and funnels of the principal steamship lines of the world and the house flags of various lines of sailing vessels (1912, online version).

 Neale Rosanoski & Ivan Sache, 27 December 2003

 House flag of Société Bretonne de Navigation - Image by Dominique Cureau, 24 August 2005

 Société Bretonne de Navigation, based in Nantes, was another shipping company managed by Henri Prentout-Leblond.